AMID Logo E-BAY Logo

 SHIPPING DOCUMENTS AND INSTRUCTIONS

-Our customers should schedule shipments online and receive our emails with complete shipping instructions.
+Our customers should schedule shipments online and receive our emails with instructions.
 Customers must follow these instructions.
 Failure to follow these instructions may result in cancellation, delay, and/or unpredictable charges and penalties.
-We will NOT be held responsible for any issues that may occur due to failure to follow our shipping instructions.
+We will NOT be held responsible for any issues that may occur due to failure to follow our instructions.

 PICKUPS AND LINE HAUL

 Detention (waiting time) charges: With pickup or line-haul services, detention or waiting time charges may occasionally occur.
-A detention/waiting time charge means an LTL carrier's truck delivers cargo to an ocean carrier's terminal (CFS), but the CFS is overloaded.
+A detention/waiting time charge means an LTL carrier's truck delivers a load to an ocean carrier's terminal (CFS), but the CFS is overloaded.
 Then, the truck stays in line for an uncertain time.
 It may take hours.
 LTL carriers' tariffs require the shipper to pay detention charges.
 Typically $90.00 per hour.
 If detention charges occur, we will forward these charges to the shipper to be paid upon receipt of a copy of the LTL carrier's invoice.

 Dimensional Weight: Pickup and line-haul freight are based either on the Actual or Dimensional weight of cargo, whichever is greater.